top of page

 • Skipping nighttime brushing

-Even small missed areas allow plaque to build up, leading to tooth decay over time.
+Even small missed areas allow plaque and bacteria to stay, which leads to tooth enamel breakdown over time.

 2. Kids Often Don’t Brush Long Enough